igormorgado/pillarsdraft/README.md

 Pack or put each pile turned down.

 Run the drafting to build the deck.
-Each player will build its own deck with 35 cards.
+Each player will build its own deck with 40 cards.

 Play the game as usual, when the rule say: Draw a card from City Deck, draw it from your own deck.

+When your deck is empty and you need to draw you lose the game.

 ## Drafting methods